 Indspire: The largest non-governmental funding body for First Nations, Inuit and Métis post-secondary students across Canada.

 Indigenous Bursaries Search Tool: A searchable list of more than 680 bursaries, scholarships and incentives across Canada.
 Some vary by group such as First Nations, Métis or Inuit, and/or by region, place of residence, school or field of study.

 Student Aid—Scholarships: You can browse a database of scholarships, bursaries, and awards.
 Search using the keyword "Aboriginal."

 Belcourt-Brosseau Métis Awards: The largest non-governmental source of student funding for Métis students in Canada.

 Northern Alberta Development Council (NADC) Student Bursary: For students in any field of study who are willing to work within the NADC area of northern Alberta after they complete their schooling.
 Check out the FNMI Bursary too!

-Windspeaker and Aboriginal Multi-Media Society (AMMSA) Scholarship Guide: Access an extensive list of scholarships and bursaries available to Indigenous students.
+Windspeaker and Aboriginal Multi-Media Society (AMMSA) Scholarships: Access an extensive list of scholarships and bursaries available to Indigenous students.